Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Conclusions

 \section{Conclusions}

 We have calculated the left-handed neutrino dispersion relations at finite temperature and density on the framework of the LRSM considering that there exists an excess of leptons over antileptons in the medium.
-On this context, we have obtained the neutrino effective thermal masses from the unbroken, parity-broken and fully-broken phases.
+In this context, we have obtained the neutrino effective thermal masses from the unbroken, parity-broken and fully-broken phases.
 These mentioned results were possible to be obtained due to our first calculations for the most general neutrino thermal self-energy using the Mellin summation technique.
 This last calculation has been performed using the real-time formalism of thermal field theory at finite temperature and density.
-For the first time we have found a general expression for the neutrino effective mass which depends on the fermion mass, the gauge boson mass, the leptonic chemical potential and the temperature.
+For the first time, we have found a general expression for the neutrino effective mass which depends on fermion masses, gauge boson masses, leptonic chemical potential and temperature.
 Different effective thermal masses known in the literature can be obtained as specific cases from this general effective thermal mass.